JJPro/OpenGL--Particle-Simulation-with-TransformFeedback-Buffer/README.md

 ## Expectations

 You can work on any idea you want that is within the scope of graphics.
-You may explore areas that we did not cover heavily in class (Animation, particles, different rendering techniques, advanced shaders, etc.).
-Your final project should be on the order of the difficulty beyond the homeworks (You have rest of the term to work on this project with a partner).
+You may explore areas that we did not cover heavily in class (Animation, particles, different rendering techniques, advanced shaders, image processing, volume rendering, etc.).
+Your final project should be on the order of the difficulty beyond the homeworks.

 ## Project Ideas